fbossu/beam_test_2023/README.md

 ## Decoding Alpide output

-Takes the Alpide output root files for one ladder and a noise file to find the noisy pixels.
+Takes the Alpide output root files for one ladder and a noise file for that ladder to find the noisy pixels.
 ```
 cd banco
 make